 Brown.
 From Old English brūn, similar to Dutch bruin, German braun, Old Norse brūnn, related to Lithuanian brùnas.

 Brown is a complex color.
 It is a mix of other colors.
 A of brown can vary dramatically when pushed towards warm, cool, dark, or light tones.
-For a designer, this is the difference between a color that communicates an earthy, solid, sensual message, and one related to baby diapers.
+For a designer, this is the difference between a color that communicates an earthy, solid, sensual massage and one related to baby diapers.

 When accompanied by green, brown reads as a natural color.
-This combination is typically overused with branding related to “organic” and “sustainability”.
-Brown and orange were popular colors in the 1970s, again communicating a return to the natural world and rejection of the synthetic.
+This combination is typically overused with branding related to “organic” and “sustainability.”
+Brown and orange were popular colors in the 1970s, again communicating a return to the natural world and rejection of synthetic.
 A palette of shades of brown, from tan to grey-brown, can read as sophisticated and solid.

 Most cultures connect brown with the earth.
 It is wholesome and stable.
 In the United States, brown and orange are the colors of Thanksgiving.
 In India, brown is the color of mourning, as it relates to dying leaves.
 The early Nazi party used brown uniforms, referred to as “brown shirts”.